danjwait/mHST/docs/devEnvSetup.md

 - [ ] TODO Something with console out?

 ## Eclipse IDE
- - This is primarily for UML and SysML diagramming.
+ - The [Eclipse Integrated Development Environment](https://www.eclipse.org/ide/) (IDE) is primarily for UML and SysML modeling.
 There is a PlantUML plugin for VS Code, but I wasn't sure if that was a single-source of truth modeling tool with diagramming built in or just a diagramming tool.
 I've used Eclipse for other work before, including the Papyrus UML/SysML graphical editors, with a single model.
 I may also want to use the CDT tools, but I will try the VS Code ones first.
  - [ ] TODO Install [Eclipse 2021-21](https://www.eclipse.org/eclipseide/)
+  - Used the installer approach (per Eclipse recommendation) ; started with the Eclipse IDE for C/C++ Developers package (will add other tools to that)
+  - Installed in C:\Users\dwait\eclipse

 ### Papyrus UML & SysML
- - These are the UML and SysML digramming tools.
+ - These are the UML and SysML modeling & diagramming tools.
 I have these installed on the Windows OS, not the WSL
  - [ ] TODO Install [Papyrus 6.0.0](https://www.eclipse.org/papyrus/download.html#accordion)
  - [ ] TODO Install [SysML1.6 plugin](https://marketplace.eclipse.org/content/papyrus-sysml-16) (2.2?)